 So why did we include her on the list?
 Because that was her role in Season 2, but the truth is that both she and her brother can offer a lot more in a future season.
 In fact, her talk with Lucas on the top of the van was her best scene.
 In Season 2, Max will supposedly be Lucas’ girlfriend, she’ll know about the Upside Down, she’ll still have her own messed up family to deal with, and she could even develop a friendship with Eleven.

-Bob’s tragic death
+Bob’s tragic death in Stranger Things Season 2

 We could anticipate it by the way the whole scene was playing out, but Bob’s death was still sudden and devastating.
 Bob was not just a comedic gag or someone to make Joyce company until Hopper took his place.
 He was a sweet, loving man who took care of Joyce, her kids, and everyone else around him.